rlourette/ArticlesPapers/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility.md

 **Factor Graph:** A graphical model representing the relationships between variables and constraints.
 In positioning, nodes represent device positions and edges represent distance measurements, enabling globally consistent solutions.

 **Fiducial Marker:** A visual pattern placed in the environment that can be detected by cameras to provide position and orientation reference.
 Common types include AprilTags, ArUco markers, and QR codes.

+**GraphQL:** A query language and runtime for APIs developed by Facebook.
+Unlike REST APIs with fixed endpoints, GraphQL allows clients to request exactly the data they need in a single query.
+P1's Location Cloud uses GraphQL for device management, position queries, and real-time subscriptions.

 **IMU (Inertial Measurement Unit):** A sensor package containing accelerometers and gyroscopes that measure acceleration and rotation.
 Used for dead reckoning and sensor fusion in navigation systems.